davidthaler/SimpleTree/README.md

 # SimpleTree
-SimpleTree is a python-only decision tree classifier.
+SimpleTree is a python-only package of decision trees and tree ensemble models.
+It has decision tree, random forest and gradient boosting models for binary classification and regression.

 ## Goals
-This project aims to produce an all-python decision tree classifier that is:
+This project aims to produce python-only tree and tree ensemble models that are:

 * readable and hackable by average programmers
 * as accurate as scikit-learn DecisionTreeClassifier
-* fast enough to actually be used on real data
+* fast enough to be used on real data

 ## Requirements

+* numpy
-* numpy is used throughout
+* pandas is used for loading the included sample datasets
-* pytest is needed if you want to run the tests.
-* [scikit-learn](http://scikit-learn.org/stable/index.html) is used in the tests.
+* [scikit-learn](http://scikit-learn.org/stable/index.html) is used in the examples.

 ## Installation
 This package is not on pypi, so you need to clone from github.
 Then you can install with pip.